 Babies usually get their first tooth at around six months.
-By the time your toddler is 36 months, he or she should have 20 teeth - 10 on the top and 10 on the bottom.
+By the time your toddler is 36 months, they should have 20 teeth - 10 on the top and 10 on the bottom.

 Your toddler's first teeth (called baby teeth) are important because they: